Last Updated

 Allegations: Denial of records access, interference in arbitration, retaliatory board practices.
 Note: This arbitration was officially filed after the new July 1, 2024 Condo Laws were implemented.

 Status: Filed May 1, 2024 – Closed.- Status: Closed by DBPR – August 2025 (without substantive review).
 Despite five phone call attempts to Financial Examiner Analyst Timothy Neal, no calls were returned.
-The case was closed with no evidence-based findings or written rationale — a move consistent with the state’s ongoing pattern of surface-level reviews and procedural avoidance.
+The case was closed with no evidence-based findings or written rationale — a move consistent with the state’s possible ongoing pattern of surface-level reviews and possible procedural avoidance.

 Attachments: Closure Letter (Timothy Neal, August 2025); Call Log Summary

 - Status: Closed by DBPR – August 2025 (without substantive review).
 Despite five phone call attempts to Financial Examiner Analyst Timothy Neal, no calls were returned.
-The case was closed with no evidence-based findings or written rationale — a move consistent with the state’s ongoing pattern of surface-level reviews and procedural avoidance.
+The case was closed with no evidence-based findings or written rationale — a move consistent with the state’s possible ongoing pattern of surface-level reviews and possible procedural avoidance.

 Linked-Attachments: